nooblag/cdn-upcheck/readme.md

 The upstream CDN provider's non-whitelabel CDN *prefix*, e.g. `foo` part of `fooXXXXXX.region.upstreamhost.com`

 ### .cdn_origin_url
-The non-whitelabel URL of the CDN provider so there's a failsafe zone to work with for DNS, e.g. `https://upstreamhost.com`
+The non-whitelabel URL of the CDN provider so there's a fail-safe zone to work with for DNS, e.g. `https://upstreamhost.com`

 ### .cdn_prefix
 The prefix used in all DNS records for the cdn-upcheck zone, e.g. the `cdn` part of `cdnXXXXXX.cdn-upcheckdomain.tld`